Bizarro181/gtg-dashboard/README.md

 // QOL: add firebase config to .env and make "dev" app in firebase
 // Update: Leaderboard styles
 // Update: Allow adding of game logo
+// -- 10/15/19
+// Test integration from game => dashboard for score reporting
+// Fix up instructions a bit
+// -- 10/27/19
+// Add more logos

 Cant stop/pause running game (because it doesnt have a status?)
 Get CORS back